matthijskooijman/arduino-lmic/README.md

 - `uint16_t LMIC_f2sflt12(float)` converts a floating-point number to a [`sflt12`](#sflt12)-encoded `uint16_t`, leaving the top four bits of the result set to zero.
 - `uint16_t LMIC_f2uflt12(float)` converts a floating-point number to a [`uflt12`](#sflt12)-encoded `uint16_t`, leaving the top four bits of the result set to zero.

-JavaScript code for decoding the data can be found in the `extras` directory of this library.
+JavaScript code for decoding the data can be found in the following sections.

 ### sflt16